-Today, there are more than 117,000 patients waiting for their lifesaving organ or tissue transplants.
-And every 10 minutes, another name is added to the list.
-Sadly, only 47% of Americans have registered as organ donors.
+Today, there are more than 121,000 patients waiting for their lifesaving organ or tissue transplants.
+And every 11 minutes, another name is added to the list, but only 45% of Americans have registered as organ donors.

 If you haven't taken the steps to become an organ donor, please register today.
 Click here to accept the Transplant Challenge and sign up to save lives!
 To read or print our Transplant Challenge brochure about organ donation, click here.